 The Resources Committee takes responsibility for ensure the school's finances are well managed, that we have sufficient staff, and as the Governors employ the staff, that all legal obligations of being an employer are carried out.
 We also carry a responsibility to make sure the building is maintained well and fit for our students to use.

 Each year we elect a chairman.
 This is an onerous role, organising the work of the governing body, and one that is difficult to fill.
 However current governors are willing to learn and we are looking at making the role less onerous so that it is more attractive.

-Because we are a company we also have a Company Secretary, our Clerk, who is also a member of the school's office staff.
+Because we are a company we also have a Company Secretary who is also a member of the school's office staff.
 While our meetings are professionally clerked by someone else, Gemma Bugler maintains our records of visits to school and generally keeps us well informed and up to date with school events.

 We meet as a whole governing body at least once a term.
 Committees may meet more frequently depending on the business to be discussed.
 Our meetings are open to the public, especially parents, to attend (except where confidential issues are to be discussed) and we welcome visitors, a good introduction to prospective new governors!
 A phone call to Gemma to find out times of meetings is all that is necessary.
 Agenda items from interested parties are also welcomed and can be given to Gemma at least 2 weeks before a meeting.

 Steve is married with three grown up children and became a Montacute governor in 1996 when his son Nicholas had been a student for about a year.